jchai01/davinci-resolve-aac-workaround-macro/README.md

 # What does it do?

-Ability to convert a particular file with AAC codec to WAV codec (or other compatible formats) with a hotkey.
-The clip under the playhead position gets converted and imported back into the media pool automatically.
-This is made possible with the Davinci Resolve scripts API.
+Extract audio in WAV codec (or other compatible formats) from a particular video with AAC codec, the .wav file is then imported back into the media pool, all with just a hotkey.
+The clip that is under the playhead gets converted.

 # Why